dimitrios-git/jcb-demo/README.md

 compose`, and I created the [`ansible-compose-up.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-compose-up.yml) and [`ansible-compose-down.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-compose-down.yml).
-The [`ansible-compose-down.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-compose-down.yml) cleans up the system by stop the two containers and removing them along with the network.
+The [`ansible-compose-down.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-compose-down.yml) cleans up the system by stopping the two containers and removing them along with the network.
 The [`ansible-compose-up.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-compose-up.yml) consists of three separate ansible playbooks:
 1. [`ansible-build-app.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-build-app.yml) which builds the app image,
 2. [`ansible-build-nginx.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-build-nginx.yml) which builds the nginx image,
 3. [`ansible-build-nginx.yml`](https://github.com/dscharalampidis/jcb-demo/blob/main/ansible-build-nginx.yml) which starts the containers.

-All ansible playbooks can be run separate as stand-alone playbooks.
+All ansible playbooks can be run separately as stand-alone playbooks.
 It must be noted that they lack error handling, and therefore, running them twice will produce errors, but I believe that error handling is out of the scope of this project.